HTTPDNS Android SDK

 * Obtains the IPv6 record that corresponds to the hostname.

-* If the resolution result exists in the cache and has not expired, the result from the cache is returned.
+* If a non-expired resolution result exists in the cache, the result from the cache is returned.

-* @return Obtain a random IPv6 address in the set of IPv6 addresses that correspond to the hostname.
-If connection speed testing of IP addresses is enabled, the optimal IPv6 address is returned.
+* @return A random IPv6 address from the set of IPv6 addresses that correspond to the hostname.
+If IP speed testing is enabled, the optimal IPv6 address is returned.

 */